What's happening at SPS: May

 The action allows the district to save approximately $1.4 million in current staffing costs by implementing furlough days and carrying over the savings to use in the 2020-21 school year.
 The approach will help mitigate likely reductions to the State School Fund from the impact of COVID-19 on Oregon's economy.

-The savings will result from reducing the school year calendar by four (4) days - one Friday per week from May 18 through June 12.
-Eleven and twelve-month employees will continue to furlough one day per week through July 31.
+The school year calendar will be reduced by four days: one Friday per week from May 18 through June 12.
+Eleven and 12-month employees will continue to furlough one day per week through July 31.
 SPS employees who have been furloughed are eligible to partake in the Oregon Work Share Program.

-For SPS families this means that distance learning will no longer take place on Fridays through the end of the school year beginning May 22.
+This change also affects SPS families.
+Beginning May 22, distance learning will no longer take place on Fridays through the end of the school.
 For more information about the furlough days and how they impact the rest of the school year, visit the SPS website.

-Some amazing SPS employees have submitted short essays about what it's like to be an educator in a pandemic?
-SPS employees are detailing their experiences with distance learning through short, first-person essays shed light on how teachers and other educators are connecting with students, the struggles and triumphs of their peers and how they're working together to help students, families and each other make it through trying times.
+Ever wonder what it's like to be an educator in a pandemic?
+SPS employees are detailing their experiences with distance learning through short, first-person essays.
+These inspiring stories shed light on how teachers and other educators connect with students, the struggles and triumphs of their peers and how they're working together to help families and each other make it through trying times.

-In an effort to provide more families with access to the Internet, Springfield Public Schools strategically placed buses - equipped with Wi-Fi ) at 12 different locations across town.
+In an effort to provide more families with access to the Internet, Springfield Public Schools has strategically placed buses (equipped with Wi-Fi ) at 12 different locations across town.
 WiFi access will be available from 8 a.m. to 6 p.m.
 Monday through Friday.

 SPS food services kudos + Memorial Day changes

 The last several weeks have been challenging for students, staff and the entire community.
-But there’s also been some commendable work taking place, including several SPS staff members who have helped to ensure that students are fed - regardless of whether school buildings are open.
+But commendable work has also taken place, including several SPS staff members who help to ensure that students are fed, regardless of whether school buildings are open.

 Like many other significant events and long-standing traditions, graduations of all types have been affected by Covid-19.
-We know that Springfield Public Schools seniors have worked incredibly hard to get to this point and we hope they get to celebrate their K-12 accomplishments with their families, peers and friends.
+Springfield Public Schools seniors have worked incredibly hard to get to this point and SPS hopes they are able to celebrate their K-12 accomplishments with their families, peers and friends.

-Despite the circumstances – we will still recognize and celebrate those seniors.
+Despite the circumstances, SPS will still recognize and celebrate those seniors.

-SPS will provide individual opportunities for each senior to have their name called and for them to walk across the graduation stage to be recognized for the tremendous accomplishment that is high school graduation and the culmination of their K-12 career.
+After careful consideration, SPS plans to provide individual opportunities for each senior to have their name called and walk across the graduation stage.
+It is important that seniors are recognized for the tremendous accomplishment that is high school graduation and the culmination of their K-12 career.

-The decision to hold an event – albeit much different and much more socially distant than ever before – was made with careful consideration of the health and safety restrictions currently in place across Oregon.
-In the coming days, we will be working with a production company to iron out the details of the event, scheduling seniors for their walk across the stage and convening a planning committee to help create a memorable experience.
+The decision to hold an event – albeit significantly different and much more socially distant than ever before – was made with careful consideration of the health and safety restrictions currently in place across Oregon.
+In the coming days, SPS will work with a production company to iron out the details of the event, schedule seniors for their walk across the stage and convene a planning committee to help create a memorable experience.

-While this likely brings many emotions to the surface for us all, we want to thank families, friends and the surrounding community for their support of our students throughout these last few months.
+While this news likely brings many emotions to the surface, SPS wants to thank families, friends, and the surrounding community for the support provided to SPS students over the course of the past few months.

-To the class of 2020: the ending of this year did not play out the way anyone would have planned, and for that we’re sorry, but through it all, you have shown us is you are a resilient, resourceful, and an inspiring group of students.
+To the class of 2020: the end of this year did not play out the way anyone would have planned, and for that, we are sorry.
+Through it all, you have shown us is you are a resilient, resourceful, and inspiring group of students.
 You have bright futures before you and we are proud of you!

-(Seniors: you should have received communication from your building leaders with further information about commencement, caps and gowns and ceremony logistics.)
+Seniors are set to receive communication from building leaders with further information about commencement, caps and gowns and ceremony logistics.

 The number of graduates from each of our high schools!